Tomas-Arenas/infiltr8-adv/README.md

 # CS4311_INFILTR8_Team1_DecafCats_Fall2024

+# THIS REPOSITORY IS A FORK OF MY SENIOR PROJECT WHERE I TRY TO DEPLOY THIS PROJECT USING DOCKER

+### 1. after cloning do "docker-compose up --build" cool

 ### Before Running the Install Watch This Video to Set up a GitHub Token on the Kali VM

 https://youtu.be/1cThaKnRceA?si=wGAqOOvIZZgXCuCn